-Like so many people around the world, I was saddened to hear of Donna Summer’s passing on Thursday, May 17th after a battle with a lung cancer.
+Like so many people around the world, I was saddened to hear of Donna Summer’s recent passing.
+Summer died on Thursday, May 17th after a battle with lung cancer.
 Donna Summer is a dearly missed musical icon.

-I missed out on the heyday of disco in the mid-’70’s but I remember as a child in the early ’80’s dancing to songs by Donna Summer, Michael Jackson, and other fun pop, funk, and disco artists of the era.
-There was something magical about all the new electronic instrumentation that would come to characterize the weirdness of the late seventies and early eighties.
-There has always been something childishly innocent about pop stylings that as an adult I can now appreciate – making me feel like a kid again!
+I missed out on the heyday of disco in the mid-’70’s.
+However, I fondly remember as a child in the early ’80’s dancing to songs by Donna Summer, Michael Jackson, and similar artists of the era.

-I’m probably in the minority of traditional astrologers in that I don’t believe there is a single method out there, such as a hyleg/alcochoden technique, that on its own allows one to make accurate predictions about the length of someone’s life.
-Rather, I ‘m someone who thinks that if you throw a lot of techniques together, then you may be able to see it coming, but it’s quite difficult.
+I don’t believe there is a single method out there, such as a hyleg/alcochoden technique, that on its own allows one to make accurate predictions about the length of someone’s life.
+In this regard I may be in the minority of traditional astrologers.
+Rather, I thank that if you throw a lot of techniques together, then there should be clear repeat indications of death.
+Predicting death in advance, particularly one’s own, is another matter.
 Looking at it in hindsight is always easier, and that’s largely what this series is about.

 I’d like to look at some of the “signs” around the time of Donna Summers death and how they relate to death.
-By exploring the connection between deaths and natal predictive techniques, we sharpen our ability to recognize when the astrological language of death and appreciate the intricate beauty of even such a dark and sorrowful event as death.
+Death is one of the key events in every life.
+By exploring the connection between death and natal predictive techniques, we sharpen our ability to recognize the astrological language of death.

 Donna Summer was born on New Year’s Eve, 1948 (12/31/48) at 9 pm in Boston, MA (source: AstroDatabank).
 For the reader unfamiliar with her life and work, a good source for a quick brief is the Wikipedia article on her.
 Her chart with twelfth-parts is shown below.

 It is hard to imagine a chart more oriented toward artistic performance.
-First, Venus is the significator of profession, as she is in a stake of the chart (the 4th) and strongly advancing, while having triplicity at the Ascendant and possibly bound, depending on how precisely accurate the birth time is, and Venus receives the next application of the Moon and is with the twelfth-part of the sect light (the Moon is the sect light as she was born at night).
-My approach to the technique for professional significator can be found here.
-Secondly, there is a whopping 5 planets, including the Sun and Moon, as well as the ruler of the 1st (in the bound of Venus), in Capricorn, the 5th House, which is the Joy of Venus and is performance-oriented.
+First, Venus is the significator of profession.
+This is so as Venus is in a stake of the chart (the 4th) and strongly advancing, while having triplicity at the Ascendant and possibly bound.
+She also receives the next application of the Moon and is with the twelfth-part of the sect light (the Moon is the sect light as she was born at night).
+Secondly, there is a whopping 5 planets, including the Sun and Moon, as well as the ruler of the 1st (in the bound of Venus), in Capricorn, the 5th House, which is the Joy of Venus and is oriented toward the fruits of creation and to representation.
 Finally, the ruler of the 5th is on the Ascendant and thus is extremely prominent.

-Mercury also crops up as important for the profession as Mercury rules the 1st and 10th signs and the bounds of the Asc and MC, and has its twelfth-part in the Ascendant.
-Venus and Mercury as co-significators of the profession, with Venus more dominant, combines artistry/beauty (Venus) with vocalization (Mercury), being quite common for singers.
+Mercury also crops up as important for the profession as Mercury rules the 1st and 10th signs and the bounds of the Asc and MC.
+It also has its twelfth-part in the Ascendant.
+Therefore, Venus and Mercury as co-significators of the profession.
+Venus is the more dominant of the two.
+Together they combine artistry and beauty (Venus) with vocalization (Mercury).
+A fairly common combination for singers.

 In analyzing the timing of death, we are most interested in the more potentially difficult elements of the chart.
 In my opinion, one of such difficult configurations is the conjunction of the Ascendant (significant for the body and self) with the out of sect malefic, Saturn (significant for death, loss, struggle, isolation).
-Another is the close (but separating) conjunction of the Moon and Mars (lord of the 8th of death, Aries) in the bound of Mars within 3 degrees of each other, and under the domicile rulership of Saturn.
+Another is the close (but separating) conjunction of the Moon and Mars (lord of the 8th of death, Aries) in the bound of Mars within 3 degrees of each other, with both ruled by Saturn.

 For an introduction to planetary years, please see the introductory post on them.
-Donna Summer was in her 64th year at the time of death and was 63 years old.
-Therefore we are particularly interested in combinations of planetary years that add to 63 or 64, which may involve multiples, as there are not two distinct planetary minor years that sum to more than 55.
+Donna Summer was in her 64th year, and 63 years old, at the time of death.
+Therefore we are particularly interested in combinations of planetary years that add to 63 or 64.
+This may involve multiples, as there are not two distinct planetary minor years that sum to more than 55.